12 April 2021

 “There are many benefits to having a workforce that reflects the diversity of our community – it ensures that companies are attracting the best talent, and we can all benefit from the contribution people with disability offer.
 Studies have also shown that employees and customers are more loyal to organisations that value diversity,” Ms Robbs said.
 It is greater than our legal obligations to disrupt barriers people face, we are all better off when people with disability have equitable employment opportunities.

-For more information about Life Without Barriers employment without barriers campaign, please click here.
+Learn more about Life Without Barriers employment without barriers campaign,

 type: asset-hyperlink id: 5Wbupq9y0Lam0qpv1bnc7E.